arfrancisco/COPbot/docs/QUICKSTART.md

 1. In your channel, post a message
 2. Open a private chat with your bot
-3. Send: `/ask What was said in the channel?`
+3. Send your question directly (no `/ask` needed in private chat)
 4. The bot should respond with information from your channel!

 ## Example Conversation

 ```
 You: /start
 Bot: Welcome!
-I'm your AI concierge.
-Use /ask followed by your question...
+I'm your AI concierge...

-You: /ask How do I reset my password?
+You: How do I reset my password?
 Bot: Based on the channel messages, you can reset your password by...

-You: /ask Paano mag-login?
+You: Paano mag-login?
 Bot: Base sa mga mensahe, maaari kang mag-login sa pamamagitan ng...
 ```